A lack of assertiveness in the workplace is a major contributor to poor performance.

 5. Agree On Follow-Up

-Once you've worked through the issue, you should agree on what actions either/both of you need to take in the future.
+Once you've worked through the issue, you should agree on the actions either/both of you need to take in the future.
 Even if it is as simple as getting together in a day or two - just to discuss any thoughts/emotions that have come up from this conversation.

 Follow these simple steps and you will have more assertiveness in the workplace.
 Assertiveness that leads to respect, dignity, the needs of people being met and ultimately higher performance.